sammo3182/regioncode/joss/paper.md

 ## Municipalities

-Another advanced application involves the case when the municipalities directly under the central government (“zhixiashi” in Chinese Pinyin).
+Another advanced application involves the case when the municipalities(直辖市) directly under the central government (“zhixiashi” in Chinese Pinyin).
 This is common for national survey data. `regioncode` can fit this case with no problem as long as the user sets the argument zhixiashi as TRUE.

 ```R
 # In the sample data, the division code of municipalities were coded as NA.
 Filling the codes of municipalities with their provinces' codes.